 These are the steps I use to answer those questions:

 - Like we discussed in Part One, we first start by teaching about emotions, particularly the more complex emotions.
-(If you want to read more about teaching complex emotions click here.)
-However, since we already talked about emotions, lets focus our thoughts on the next steps.
+However, since we already talked about emotions, let’s focus our thoughts on the next steps.